payzeio/laravel-payze/README.md

 ### Log Model

-You can access all logs from database by `PayzeIO\LaravelPayze\Models\PayzeLog` model.
+You can access all logs from the database by `PayzeIO\LaravelPayze\Models\PayzeLog` model.

 Get all logs: